Aug 21, 2015

 1. It begins and ends with the best API

-Taxamo’s elegant suite of APIs and comprehensive reporting dashboard enables digital merchants to easily comply with global regulatory requirements on tax calculation, evidence collection, tax return creation, and data storage.
+Taxamo’s elegant suite of APIs and comprehensive reporting dashboard enables digital businesses to easily comply with global regulatory requirements on tax calculation, evidence collection, tax return creation, and data storage.

-Using our APIs, or pre-built integrations saves digital merchants time and money.
+Using our APIs, or pre-built integrations saves digital businesses time and money.
 Taxamo plugs directly into existing e-commerce systems and ready-to-use mechanisms are already available for PayPal, Braintree, and Stripe.

 Learn more about ourintegration options.